SuvethaaE/ecommerce-mern/README.md

 16. install nodemon
 17. fetch the products from the backend
 18. set the proxy in the package.json
-19. then install the axios ,using state,effect,reducer hook
+19. then install the axios ,using state,effect,reducer hook.
+20. manage state by reducer hook